ericom-gideon/docs/docs/servers/how_to_attach_and_upload_an_iso.md

 #### Uploading an ISO

 When creating a new server, you're not limited to Ninefold's Templates or Operating Systems.
-We also provide you with the ability to connect to an existing web server to import the OS directly into your Ninefold account.
+We also provide you with the ability to pull in an image from a web server which you can then deploy into your Ninefold account.

 You are solely responsible for ensuring you are licensed to operate Microsoft or other commercial software that you import.
 Please see this article for [Microsoft licensing information](microsoft_licensing_can_i_use_my_existing_software_and_licenses_on_ninefold.md).